sourceduty/Museum_Simulator/README.md

 To ensure a positive and informative experience, Museum Explorer focuses on widely accepted historical information and avoids controversial or sensitive content.
 It engages users through a step-by-step multiple-choice process, tailoring the experience to their specific interests.
 This approach not only enhances learning but also keeps users engaged and entertained throughout their virtual museum journey.

 #

+> Alex: "*This type of simulation is unprecedented and it also might need improvement.*"

+#
 ### Related LInks

 [ChatGPT](https://github.com/sourceduty/ChatGPT)